chipsalliance/f4pga-examples/docs/personal-designs.rst

 Constraint File
 ++++++++++++++++

-The Symbiflow toolchain supports both .XDC and .PCF+.SDC formats for constraints.
+The F4PGA toolchain supports both .XDC and .PCF+.SDC formats for constraints.
 You can use XDC to define IOPAD, IOSETTINGS, and clock constraints.
 SDCs can be used to define clock constraints and PCFs can be used to define IOPAD constraints only.
 Use whichever method you prefer and add your constraint file(s) to your design directory.